ruvarian/ruvarian.github.io/README.md

-# Ruvari

-Ruvari is a woman-owned, ethical jewelry maker that specializes in lab-grown diamonds.

-Stay tuned to this site for an e-commerce store.
+Bookmark this page for an e-commerce store coming soon.